 What Is a PPC Audit?
 Why Are PPC Audits Important?
 And How Do You Do a PPC Audit?

-Online advertisers want to know how they can get more out of their search marketing programs.
+Online advertisers want to know how to get more out of their search marketing programs.
 PPC audits are just the thing to help them do that.
 Let’s look closer at the answers to questions like:

 What Is a PPC Audit?